the4bitCoder/Ray/README.md

 # Ray
-My second AI attempt using an obejct oriented approach.
+My second AI attempt using an object oriented approach.
 An Example of the AI configuration is bellow :

 ```